google/lovefield/docs/dd/03_life_of_db.md

 use for this connection.
 All the ids are indexed by IndexedDB and theoretically the scan shall be done in O(N) time where N is the number of tables in schema.

+#### 3.2.3 Firebase Initialization

+For Firebase initialization, it first will attempt to obtain `@db/version` and `@rev/R` for database version and change revision.
+When there is a version mismatch, Lovefield will call your `onUpgrade` handler, but this time the name is a bit deceiving.
+In the case of Firebase, this typically means that the user is running a cached JS on browser, and what you really want to do is to have them refresh the session and reload an updated binary.

 #### 3.2.3 Service Initialization

 Object instances of the cache (`lf.cache.DefaultCache`), query engine